-The trail to Burney Falls can be done as a 1 mile loop, but is shorter as an out-and-back.
+The trail to Burney Falls can be done as a 1 mile loop, but is shorter as an out-and-back walk.

 Can you swim at Burney Falls?

 Yes!
 Though the water can be absolutely freezing, swimming at Burney Falls is allowed and popular during the summer months.
 Some daredevils even jump from the top of the falls, however, this is extremely dangerous and not recommended!

 When is the best time to visit Burney Falls?

 October is the best time to visit Burney Falls.
 Smaller crowds mean more availability for campsites and the fall leaves are spectacular.